Jordan will ease lockdown by allowing more businesses to open -PM

-Jordanian officials are worried the crisis, which has hit the $5 billion-a-year tourism sector and paralysed many businesses, will slash growth projections and deepen an economic downturn.
-The government has allowed only food and dairy industries and some export-oriented industries such as pharmaceuticals and the country's potash and phosphates to continue some of their operations.
+"At any point we see more cases our duty would be to reconsider these steps," Razzaz said, referring to Jordan's 401 confirmed cases and seven deaths.
+Officials are worried the crisis, which has hit hard the $5 billion-a-year tourism sector, a main source of foreign currency, will slash growth projections and deepen an economic downturn in the debt-dependent economy.

+The government has allowed only food and dairy industries and some export-oriented industries such as pharmaceuticals, potash and phosphates to continue some of their operations.
+Workers in small businesses are feeling the impact of the crisis, with no income flowing in since the lockdown that has brought many sectors of the economy from construction to public works to a standstill

+The resumption of work will help some of the tens of thousands of workers who have been without work since the lockdown.
+Economists say loss of income would deepen poverty among a significant number of the population and raised the spectre of social unrest.

+Many businessmen have also been lobbying to get their companies reopened, warning of bankruptcies and layoffs in a prolonged lockdown.
+Jordan, which secured a $1.3 billion IMF reform programme last month, is seeking extra donor aid to help it cushion the impact of the crisis, Finance Minister Mohammad Al Ississ said last week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)